 Section 16(a) of the Exchange Act requires the Company's officers and directors and persons who own more than 10% of a registered class of our equity securities to file reports of ownership and changes in ownership of our common stock and any other equity securities of the Company with the SEC.
 Such officers, directors and shareholders are required by SEC regulations to furnish us with copies of all such reports that they file.
-Based solely on a review of copies of reports filed with the SEC and of written representations by officers, directors, and greater than 10% shareholders, we believe that during 2021 all officers, directors, and greater than 10% shareholders, we believe that during 2021 all officers, directors, and greater than 10% shareholders of Section 16(a) filed the required reports on a timely basis, except that each of Brandon Moore, Desiree Burke and Peter Carlino did not timely file one Form 4 with respect to three transactions.
+Based solely on a review of copies of reports filed with the SEC and of written representations by officers, directors, and greater than 10% shareholders, we believe that during 2021 all officers, directors, and greater than 10% shareholders, we believe that during 2021 all officers, on a timely basis, except that each of Brandon Moore, Desiree Burke and Peter Carlino did not timely file one Form 4 with respect to three transactions.
 Steven Ladany did not timely file one Form 4 with respect to four transactions, and JoAnne Epps did not timely file her Form 3.